mesgjs/mesgjs-web/architectural-audit.md

 *   **Section 6, Suggestion:** A minor pass over the architectural documents to align variable names in examples with the convention would be beneficial.
 *   **Section 8, Partially Resolved Items:** The issues of component communication and SSR/CSR scope ID passing are partially resolved by the existence of the relevant architectural plans, but the implementation of those plans is a separate, larger body of work.

-The only remaining major, un-implemented recommendation from this audit is **Item 12.6**, the refactoring of the `MWIRenderer` to adhere to the Single Responsibility Principle.
-This will be tracked as the next major architectural task.
+The refactoring of the `MWIRenderer` (Item 12.6) is now complete.
+As such, all major action items from this audit have been resolved.